pprunty/pprunty.github.io/posts/--06-claude.md

 company.
 In comparison, OpenAI has received about $11 billion, mostly from Microsoft.
 While OpenAI leads in total funding, Anthropic's diverse investments signal strong confidence in its potential to disrupt the AI landscape.

 ## What sets Claude Apart?

 To understand Claude's unique position in the AI landscape, let us compare it against ChatGPT, the industry leading model, across four key metrics:

+1. User Experience
+2. Performance
+3. Features
+4. Pricing

 ### 1. User Experience

-Claude's distinct branding immediately sets it apart from ChatGPT.
-Its interface features a sophisticated palette of neutral tones and whimsical stenciled figures, creating a refined yet playful aesthetic.
-Claude's serif font adds classical elegance, contrasting with ChatGPT's modern sans-serif style.
-This thoughtful design conveys professionalism while maintaining approachability, aligning with Anthropic's AI philosophy.
+Claude's distinctive branding immediately distinguishes it from ChatGPT.
+While both platforms feature a dark mode theme, Claude's interface boasts a sophisticated palette of neutral tones complemented by whimsical stenciled figures and designs.
+This combination creates a refined yet playful aesthetic.
+Claude's use of a serif font adds a touch of classical elegance, contrasting with ChatGPT's modern sans-serif style.
+This thoughtful design approach conveys professionalism while maintaining approachability, reflecting Anthropic's AI philosophy.
 Claude feels playful yet professional, whilst ChatGPT feels practical and original.

 <figure>
   <img src="https://patrickprunty.com/gifs/claude-prompt.gif" alt="Image description here">